razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 After auditing the whole product it came out that we are mostly using `13px` & `14px` as a base font-size on the body text.
 For the internal products, it is better to go with **`14px`** as a base font-size.
 Because for dashboards the content is pretty dense and we need to maintain a small font-size ratio compared to marketing/landing pages.
 This will help the users to consume more content into a readable format.
 Although, we can still play with spacings so that it doesn't feel much complex.

 ### **Line Height**
 Line heights also plays a significant role in the whole typography spectrum.
 If the font-size is smaller the text will be cramped and difficult to read, instead if it is larger the eyes can get lost.
-So for optimal readability & accessibility aim for about `140% - 180%` line-height.
+So for optimal readability & accessibility aim for about `110% - 150%` line-height.
+This also depends on the font and font-size you are using.
+Generally for Headings it is around `110% - 125%` of the font-size and for other body text elements it is around `125% - 150%` of the font-size.

-Considering blade we generally have a simple formula that derives the line-height and we consider it to be 150% of the font-size. i.e,

->**`line-height = font-size * 1.5`**
+>**`line-height = font-size * height-factor`**

 And will round-off the resulting value.